yetanotherf0rked/ctf-writeups/NahamCon2022/Just crafting packets at Nahamcon2022 (2 of 3).md

 # Spending spring days crafting packets at NahamCon 2022  (2 of 3)

 # /!\\ this write up is still in draft state
-*A CTF writeup of Networking challenges at NahamCon2022 Part 2 of 3: Freaky Flag Day by [f0rked](https://github.com/yetanotherf0rked) - 2022-05-01*
+*A CTF writeup of Networking challenges at NahamCon2022<br/>
+Part 2 of 3: Freaky Flag Day<br/>
+by [f0rked](https://github.com/yetanotherf0rked) - 2022-05-01*

 ![Is this a FIN?](assets/6eq8c3.jpg)